 St. Thomas matches, dollar for dollar up to $2,000 *per academic year, scholarships received by full-time undergraduate students from a Dollars for Scholars chapter affiliated with Scholarship America.

-Begin by creating a student profile on the Scholarship America website.
+Application: Begin by creating a student profile on the Scholarship America website.
 Then use the site to find Dollars for Scholars affiliate chapters, apply for Dollars for Scholars scholarships and other scholarship opportunities administered by Scholarship America.
 Update your Scholarship America profile to report that the University of St. Thomas is your college choice.

 Each Dollars for Scholars affiliate is instructed by Scholarship America to mail the Dollars for Scholars affiliate check along with a Matching Request Form to the financial aid office in order for the matching gift to be processed.
 In the event the affiliate presents the check directly to the student, the university will match the scholarship provided the student forwards a check drawn from the account of an affiliated Dollars for Scholars chapter to the financial aid office.
 Matching funds are provided only for affiliated Dollars for Scholars awards, not any other Scholarship America scholarship program.